MAL-TO/FADEIT-2026/ReadMe.md

 # A BERT-Based System for Multi-Label Fallacy Detection in Italian Social Media

-This repository contains code to train and evaluate transformer-based models for **multi-label classification** of fallacies.
+This repository contains code to train and evaluate transformer-based models for **multi-label classification** of fallacies developed by MALTO for FADE-IT @EVALITA 2026.
 It supports two workflows:

 1. **Internal evaluation**: train on train split, validate on val split, evaluate on test split (with two annotator label sets).